Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Az.Cdn.md

 Gets an existing AzureFrontDoor rule set with the specified rule set name under the specified subscription, resource group and profile.

 ### [Get-AzFrontDoorCdnRuleSetResourceUsage](Get-AzFrontDoorCdnRuleSetResourceUsage.md)
-Checks the quota and actual usage of endpoints under the given CDN profile.
+Checks the quota and actual usage of the given AzureFrontDoor rule set under the given CDN profile.

 ### [Get-AzFrontDoorCdnSecret](Get-AzFrontDoorCdnSecret.md)
 Gets an existing Secret within a profile.